 Thulsa Doom: THAT is strength, boy.
 THAT is power!

 - In the opening sequence of The Dark Knight Rises, Bane and his men are kidnapping a scientist from a plane, while making it appear as though the scientist died in the plane crash.
-Bane orders one of his men to remain behind on the crashing plane, as the authorities will find it suspicious if they can't find any bodies of the prisoners.
+Bane orders one of his men to remain behind on the crashing plane, as the CIA's flight plan listed one of the imprisoned terrorists and their disappearance would be incredibly suspicious.
 His man obeys immediately.

 - Defied in Flash Gordon.
 Ming orders Prince Thun to kill himself for providing inadequate tribute.
 Thun attacks Ming instead, and Ming kills him.